Recovery: 1-2 weeks and 6 months for full results

 Breast Augmentation FAQs

 Your discomfort after breast augmentation will depend on the techniques used during the procedure and your pain tolerance.
 Dr. Kayastha uses meticulous pocket dissection and carefully avoids any unnecessary trauma to your tissues to minimize inflammation and pain.
 You can expect the most discomfort in the first few days following your procedure.
 Pain during this time can be easily managed with prescription pain medication and ice packs.
-After the first few days, many patients only need an over-the-counter pain medication.
+After the first few days, many patients only need over-the-counter pain medication.

 In the first week after your breast augmentation procedure, you will need to avoid movements that could strain your incision sites, including raising your arms and lifting.
 Strenuous activities that involve forceful contraction of the pectoralis muscle should be avoided for two weeks after your procedure.
 Heavy exercise should be avoided for 4 to 6 weeks.

 After your breast augmentation procedure, you can sleep in any position that’s comfortable.
 Many women find sleeping on their backs the most comfortable following their procedure to keep pressure off of the breasts.
 You might also want to have pillows on your sides or under your back to maintain your position and comfort.

 Every breast implant develops a capsule around it following placement.
 This is a normal part of the healing process.
 Capsular contracture is when what starts out as a normal reaction to a foreign object in the body goes too far.
 In that case, the tissue that is deposited around the implant becomes thick and or tight around the implant.
 This can make the implant appear misshapen and make them firm to the touch, often associated with discomfort.